-Cylindrocladium black rot (CBR): Bailey Sugg and Perry are partially resistant to CBR.
+Cylindrocladium black rot (CBR): Bailey, Sugg, Sullivan, and Wynne are partially resistant to CBR.
 Disease severity in suspectible varieties can be reduced by good nematode control and delayed planting to May 10 or later.
 Cool, wet conditions at planting favor epidemics of CBR.

-Sclerotinia blight: Perry is partially resistant to this disease.
+Sclerotinia blight: Perry, Sullivan, and Bailey are partially resistant to this disease.
 Early planting at seed rates of 110 lb/A or lower can reduce the susceptibility of varieties in some years.
 However, this practice will increase the risk of tomato spotted wilt disease.

-Early leaf spot: Perry, Bailey, and Wilson are moderately susceptible.
+Early leaf spot: Sullivan, Bailey, and Wynne are moderately sucseptible.
 All other virginia-type varieties are susceptible.

-Web blotch: Perry has good resistance, whereas CHAMPS and VA 98R are highly susceptible.
+Web blotch: Perry has good resistance, whereas CHAMPS is highly susceptible.

-Tomato spotted-wilt virus: NC 7, VA98R, NC 12C, and Perry are highly susceptible.
-Bailey is resistant and CHAMPS, Sugg, and Gregory are moderately susceptible.
+Tomato spotted-wilt virus: NC-VII, Phillips, and Perry are highly susceptible.
+Bailey, Wynne, and Sullivan are resistant and CHAMPS, Sugg, and Gregory are moderately susceptible.
 Reduced plant populations and planting before May 1 sometimes increases disease incidence.